Young People, Mental Health and Being Online

 - 6 in 10 respondents use their phone until they fall asleep.
 This, according to research, suppresses your melatonin and makes it harder for you to sleep.

-- 75% of boys use their phone until they fall sleep compared to only 46% of girls.
+- 75% of self-identifying male pupils use their phone until they fall sleep compared to only 46% of self-identifying female pupils.

-- The results also showed that 60% of girls had body image concerns within the last month compared to 42% of boys.
+- The results also showed that 60% of self-identifying females had body image concerns within the last month compared to 42% of self-identifying males.

 - 32% of respondents worried about school weekly or daily.